Making Nitro Cold Brew @ Home

 O

 After everything is sealed, you can increase the pressure of the keg to serving pressure slowly over the next hour or so.
 I do not do this.
-Instead, I turn the gas to about 50 PSI and shake the keg a little to get the gas into solution.
-As long as nothing is leaking, you can close up the kegerator and everything is ready to serve after a few hours but generally it takes a day or two to get really good.
-Shaking the keg every so often helps with getting it ready faster.
+Instead, I turn the gas to about 50 PSI and shake the keg slightly to dissolve the gas.
+As long as nothing is leaking, you can close up the kegerator, and everything will be ready to serve after a few hours.
+However, it generally takes a day or two to get really good.
+Shaking the keg periodically helps speed up the process.

 Troubleshooting/Notes